KunalFarmah98/Spo2_Watcher/README.md

-# SPO2 Wacther - A  PPG based Oxymeter and Heart Rate Sensor
+# SPO2 Watcher - A  PPG based Oxymeter and Heart Rate Sensor

 ## Part of Research Paper titled: "A Novel Patient Moniorting System in the age of Covid-19 using Photoplethysmography and IOT" accepted in ICCMC 2021 and published in IEEE Explore.
 DOI:10.1109/ICCMC51019.2021.9418426